yermachello/fifine-d6-icons-svg-to-png-converted/README.md

 # Fifine D6 Streamcontroller Icon Pack
-Huge icon libraries converted from `.svg` to `.png` to use as custom button icons on Fifine D6 Streamcontroller — more than 18k icons available in different colors fitting for any streamcontroller action.
+Huge icon libraries converted from `.svg` to `.png` to use as custom button icons on Fifine D6 Streamcontroller — more than 18k icons available in different colors fitting for any stream controller action.

-### Icon Libraries Used
+## Icon Libraries Used
-> 🛈 Libraries used are publicly available for download and have their licenses attached inside the pack

 > [!NOTE]
 > Libraries used are publicly available for download and have their licenses attached inside the pack